 - Whether or not to acquire a high performing distributor?

-A distributer led sales channel is the most common and popular choice.
-However, getting the best out of your distributors requires patience, communication and resolve.
+While a distributor led sales channel is the most common and popular choice, getting the best out of your distributors requires patience, communication, and resolve.